elLui/elluis_dot_terraform/README.md

                     for a moment to break up the monotony of the project

-                    setup a todoist project reminder == 12.28.20 to continue work on this section btw :: look into ways to incorporate todoist further into the project developement cycle
+                    setup a todoist project reminder == 12.28.20 to continue work on this section btw:: look into ways to incorporate todoist further into the project development cycle

                     }.nothing_follows